Selective Reviews of Bandit Problems in AI via a Statistical View

-Recent advancements, such as the multiplier bootstrap method \citep{wan2023multiplier} and perturbation-based methods \citep{kveton2019perturbed,kveton2020perturbed}, have also shown promise in effectively managing the exploration-exploitation tradeoff in both multi-armed and linear bandit settings.
-Such novel approaches are becoming increasingly relevant as researchers explore new scenarios.
+Recent advancements, such as the multiplier bootstrap method \citep{wan2023multiplier} and perturbation-based methods \citep{kveton2019perturbed,kveton2020perturbed}, have also shown promise in effectively managing the exploration–exploitation tradeoff in both multi-armed and linear bandit settings.
+Such novel approaches are becoming increasingly relevant as researchers explore new~scenarios.

-Structured and unstructured bandit problems represent two main categories within MAB frameworks, each suited to specific applications and needs.
-As outlined in Table \ref{tab:bandits}, these two types offer distinct advantages and limitations.
-Unstructured bandits are simple in design, easy to implement, and intuitive, making them ideal for straightforward applications.
+Structured and unstructured bandit problems represent two main categories within bandit frameworks, each suited to specific applications and needs.
+As~outlined in Table~\ref{tab:bandits}, these two types offer distinct advantages and limitations.
+Unstructured bandits are simple in design, easy to implement, and~intuitive, making them ideal for straightforward applications.
 However, they may lack the efficiency of structured bandits, which leverage additional information to enhance decision-making, especially in data-rich environments.
-Structured bandits, on the other hand, can quickly adapt to complex scenarios but may suffer from over- or under-exploration when incorrectly specified.
+Structured bandits, on~the other hand, can quickly adapt to complex scenarios but may suffer from over- or under-exploration when the models are incorrectly~specified.

-In practical applications, selecting an appropriate bandit model should be informed by the specific requirements of the environment, such as data availability, response time, and system complexity.
-For data-driven environments with abundant data, structured bandits are more suitable due to their ability to incorporate additional features.
-Conversely, unstructured bandits may be preferable in data-scarce and less complex scenarios.
-It is worth noting that structured bandits often demand prior knowledge and careful feature engineering, which can increase both the complexity and cost of implementation.
+{In practical applications, selecting an appropriate bandit model should be informed by the specific requirements of the environment, such as data availability, response time, and~system complexity.
+For~data-rich environments, structured bandits are advantageous due to their ability to incorporate additional features.
+Conversely, in~data-scarce or less complex scenarios, unstructured bandits may be more suitable.
+It’s important to note that structured bandits often require prior knowledge and careful feature engineering, which can increase both the complexity and cost of~implementation.